*This post may contain affiliate links.

-Creating a budget doesn’t mean giving up everything and having no money for anything.
+When you create a budget, it doesn’t mean giving up everything and having no money for anything.
 If your budget is too restrictive you won’t stick to it and you’ll drop the idea altogether as quickly as you implemented it.

 In order for a budget to work effectively it needs to be realistic.

-Today, I’m going to talk through the preparation stage of budgeting and what you need to do before you start making a budget.
+Today, I’m going to talk through the preparation stage of budgeting and what you need to do before you start to create a budget.
 So grab a notepad and paper, or a new spreadsheet if you prefer and let’s do this.

 1. Record your incoming money

 This is the easiest as realistically there won’t be that many transactions, particularly if you’re paid monthly.
 Grab your last few payslips and write down what you got paid and when.
 If you’re salaried and paid the same figure the same day every month great.
 If you’re paid weekly, get overtime, tips etc we want to get an average view of your income, so note down your pay plus tips/overtime etc for the last few weeks.